MicrosoftDocs/architecture-center/docs/guide/technology-choices/load-balancing-decision-tree.md

 # Decision tree for load balancing in Azure

-Azure provides you with a variety of different load balancing solutions that you can leverage to distribute traffic between your different application endpoints.
+Azure provides you with a variety of different load-balancing solutions that you can leverage to distribute traffic between your different application endpoints.
 This distribution of traffic could be across your virtual machines, containers, Kubernetes clusters, App Services, in-region within a virtual network or across different Azure regions.
-The following flowchart will help you to choose a load balancing solution for your application.
+The following flowchart will help you to choose a load-balancing solution for your application.
 The flowchart guides you through a set of key decision criteria to reach a recommendation.

 **Treat this flowchart as a starting point.** Every application has unique requirements, so use the recommendation as a starting point.
 Then perform a more detailed evaluation, looking at aspects such as: